cyberark/ansible-conjur-collection/README.md

 - `conjur_cert_file / CONJUR_CERT_FILE`: Path to the Secrets Manager certificate file.

+- `conjur_http_proxy / CONJUR_HTTP_PROXY`: URL of an HTTP or HTTPS proxy to use for Conjur requests.
+GCP metadata calls are not proxied.

 #### How GCP Authentication Works

 For GCP Authentication, the plugin uses Google Cloud Instance Metadata Service (IMDS) to authenticate the workload by retrieving a JWT token.
 The token is used to authenticate against Secrets Manager, allowing the plugin to fetch the requested secrets securely.